iamsisar/generator-sisar/README.md

 As mentioned above, you can choose either to compile Bootstrap separately or merge it with your stylesheet.
 In both cases *variables* and *mixins* are included in `main.scss` as well as @extend-only porting of *grid* and *responsive utilities*.
 This is useful if you want to keep your markup as clean as possible and DRY out your style.

 While any other `.scss` is compiled through Compass, Bootstrap relies on standard SASS.
 You can choose which modules to include by commenting out the correspondent lines in `scss/bootstrap/bootstrap.scss`.

+Bootstrap javascript components are concatenated in your script by default.
+Due to components dependencies, the concatenation order is specified in the `Gruntfile.js`.
+To remove component you don't need you can either:
+- rename unecessary sript prepending an `_` to the filname (recomended)
+- edit the `Gruntfile.js` directly

 #### FontAwesome
 Similar to Bootstrap, even FontAwesome has been partially included in `mains.scss` enabling the `@include icon()` shorthand defined in `_mixins.scss`.